Liquefied petroleum gas

 As its boiling point is below room temperature, LPG will evaporate quickly at normal temperatures and pressures and is usually supplied in pressurized steel vessels.
 They are typically filled to 80–85% of their capacity to allow for thermal expansion of the contained liquid.
-The ratio between the volumes of the vaporized gas and the liquefied gas varies depending on composition, pressure, and temperature, but is typically around 250:1.
-The pressure at which LPG becomes liquid, called its vapour pressure, likewise varies depending on composition and temperature; for example, it is approximately 220 kPa for pure butane at 20 °C, and approximately 2200 kPa for pure propane at 55 °C. LPG is heavier than air, unlike natural gas, and thus will flow along floors and tend to settle in low spots, such as basements.
+The ratio of the densities of the liquid and vapor varies depending on composition, pressure, and temperature, but is typically around 250:1.
+The pressure at which LPG becomes liquid, called its vapour pressure, likewise varies depending on composition and temperature; for example, it is approximately 220 kPa for pure butane at 20 °C, and approximately 2200 kPa for pure propane at 55 °C. LPG in its gaseous phase is still heavier than air, unlike natural gas, and thus will flow along floors and tend to settle in low spots, such as basements.
 There are two main dangers to this.
 The first is a possible explosion if the mixture of LPG and air is within the explosive limits and there is an ignition source.
 The second is suffocation due to LPG displacing air, causing a decrease in oxygen concentration.

-A full LPG cylinder contains 86% liquid; the ullage volume will contain vapour at a pressure that varies with temperature.
+A full LPG gas cylinder contains 86% liquid; the ullage volume will contain vapour at a pressure that varies with temperature.

-Lpg prices around the world

 Uses

 LPG has a wide variety of uses in many different markets as an efficient fuel container in the agricultural, recreation, hospitality, industrial, construction, sailing and fishing sectors.
 It can serve as fuel for cooking, central heating and water heating and is a particularly cost-effective and efficient way to heat off-grid homes.